PHU - Disease Control programs and units

-The Centre for Disease Control (CDC) provides clinical services, including screening and contact tracing, for sexual health, blood-borne viruses, tuberculosis, leprosy and other mycobacterial diseases in the Northern Territory (NT).
+The Public Health Unit – Disease Control provides clinical services, including screening and contact tracing, for sexual health, blood-borne viruses, tuberculosis, leprosy and other mycobacterial diseases in the Northern Territory (NT).

-The CDC provides policy and clinical guideline development for these diseases and has offices in the five major urban centres of the NT.
+The Public Health Unit – Disease Control provides policy and clinical guideline development for these diseases and has offices in the five major urban centres of the NT.

-The pages in this section contain information about these CDC programs and units:
+The pages in this section contain information about these Disease Control programs and units:

 - sexual health and blood borne viruses unit (SHBBVU), including the syphilis register

 Information for the general public on diseases, influenza, immunisation, needle and syringe programs and STIs can be found on the Northern Territory Government website's health and wellbeing pages.

 The Public Health Unit – Disease Control has a core role monitoring disease outbreaks and running vital preventative health programs including:

 - the development and implementation of the Territory's immunisation program, which provides advice and education to health staff and the public on immunisation.